 Patroller - A person who provides emergency care to injured or ill guests, but may not transport guests off the hill/slope; may help lead training and education activities.
 Skiing or snowboarding skills are helpful but not always mandatory.

 Alpine (On The Hill) Patroller - A person who provides emergency care to injured or ill area guests and can transport patients via toboggan to the First Aid Room.
 Alpine Patrollers may be responsible for a wide variety of area safety activities.
 Strong skiing or snowboard skills are required.

 Associate Member- An individual who has a need or desire to take National Ski Patrol courses and be associated with the National Ski Patrol.
 An associate shall not perform any ski patrolling duties at Ski Apache.

-Ski Apache Ski Patrol will be offering a course for the 2021-2022 ski year.
+Ski Apache Ski Patrol will be offering an Outdoor Emergency Care course for the 2021-2022 ski year.
 Click here to learn more about being a ski patroller at Ski Apache.

-If you’d like to consider becoming a member of the Ski Apache Ski Patrol, please fill out our application on the Contact Us Tab of this website.
+If you’d like to become a member of the Ski Apache Ski Patrol, please fill out our application on the Contact Us Tab of this website.